Please note: This post contains affiliate links.

 - What do you want to make sure you don’t forget?

-In episode 17, I talked at length about surveys.
-Your team may want to adapt some of the questions from that episode for your time of reflection.
+Need some help creating a survey?
+Be sure you check out this post.
+Your team may want to adapt some of the questions from that post for your time of reflection or use the ones below.

 Here are three you may want to use: